balaji-pulivarthi/RAG-chatbot/README.md

 ## 📌 Project Overview
 This project is an internal **Question-Answering Bot** designed for secure corporate environments.
 It uses **Retrieval-Augmented Generation (RAG)** to answer employee queries based on internal documents (PDFs, Markdown, CSVs).

-Crucially, it implements **Role-Based Access Control (RBAC)** to ensure employees only access data permitted for their department (e.g., Finance users cannot see HR salary data).
+Crucially, it implements **Role-Based Access Control (RBAC)** to ensure employees only access data permitted for their department.
+For example, a Finance user can access financial reports, but cannot access HR salary data.

 ---

 ## 🚀 Key Features
 * **📚 RAG Pipeline:** Ingests and indexes internal documents for accurate, context-aware answers.
-* **🔐 Zero-Trust Security:** Every query is filtered based on the user's role.
+* **🔐 Zero-Trust Security:** Every query is filtered based on the user's role (Finance, HR, Engineering, Marketing).
 * **🧠 Hybrid Intelligence:** Uses internal docs for specific questions and switches to General AI for general knowledge.
 * **🔑 JWT Authentication:** Secure login system with hashed passwords and session management.
 * **⚡ Modern Stack:** Built with FastAPI (Backend), Streamlit (Frontend), and ChromaDB (Vector Store).